AGuyNamedDJ/Personal-Website/README.md

         -- pages/ :This directory contains page components used to render the content and functionality of each individual page of the website.
 Each page component represents a specific section or view of the application.
             -- About.js
+                1. **Imports**:
+                    - Description: This section contains general imports for the component, including React, useState, useEffect, and Link from react-router-dom.
+It also imports Lottie for handling animations and the JSON animation files.
+                2. **Animation Options**:
+                    - Description: This section contains default options for the Lottie animation, specifying properties such as looping, autoplay, animation data, and renderer settings.
+                3. **Image Sources**:
+                    - Description: This section provides an array of placeholder image sources used for a slideshow in the "Personal Interests" section.
+                4. **Shuffle Images Function**:
+                    Description: This function shuffles the array of image sources to be used in the slideshow.
+                5. **About Component**:
+                    - Description: The About component renders the "About" page of the website.
+It includes sections such as "Intro Section" with a brief introduction about the website owner, "Story Section" with a link to read the owner's story, "Creation Section" with animated content describing the owner's creative ventures, and "Personal Interests Section" with a slideshow of personal interest images.

             -- Books.js
+                1. **Imports**:
+                    - Description: This section contains general imports for the component, including React and Link from react-router-dom.
+                2. **Books Data**:
+                    - Description: This section defines an array of book objects, each representing a book available on the website.
+Each book object contains properties such as id, title, description, image, and link.
+                3. **Books Component**:
+                    - Description: The Books component renders the "Books" page of the website.
+It displays a collection of books, with each book represented as a card containing its image, title, and description.
+Clicking on a book card's link will direct the user to a specific page for that book.

             -- BooksOne.js
+                1. **Imports:
+                    - Description: This section contains the import statement for React.
+                2. **BooksOne Component**:
+                    - Description: The BooksOne component renders the page for the book titled "Circuit Breakers: Book One".
+It provides details about the book, including the title and a brief description of its content.

             -- Business.js
+                1. **Import Section**:
+                    - Imports the necessary modules for the component, including React.
+                2. **Return Statement**:
+                    - Returns a simple "Coming Soon" page with a title and two paragraphs of text.

             -- Connect.js
+                1. **Imports**:
+                    - Description: This section contains the import statements for React, useState, useEffect, Lottie, and other required dependencies.
+                2. **Slides Data**:
+                    - Description: This section defines an array of objects that represent the data for each slide in the carousel.
+Each object contains information about a social media platform, such as its title, link, username, description, and associated animation image.
+                3. **Styles**:
+                    - Description: This section defines the CSS styles used in the component for layout and positioning of elements.
+                4. **Slide Component**:
+                    - Description: This section defines a functional component called Slide, which represents an individual slide in the carousel.
+It takes props for content, link, username, description, image, and active status to conditionally apply the 'active' class based on the current slide index.
+                5. **Connect Component**:
+                    - Description: The Connect component is a functional component that renders the Connect page.
+It displays a carousel of social media platforms with their descriptions and animation images.
+The carousel automatically transitions to the next slide every 3.5 seconds.
+Additionally, it includes sections for scheduling a meeting using Calendly and a contact form to send a message.

             -- Credentials.js
+                1. **Imports**:
+                    - Description: This component imports React.
+                2. **Credentials Component**:
+                    - Description: The Credentials component is a page that showcases the user's credentials, including their resume, curriculum vitae, certifications, and notoriety.
+It contains four sections, each displaying relevant information and providing options to view or download the corresponding documents.
+                    The sections are:
+                        1. ***Resume Section***:
+                            - Description: This section displays the user's resume and provides links to view and download it.
+                        2. ***Curriculum Vitae Section***:
+                            - Description: This section displays the user's curriculum vitae and provides links to view and download it.
+                        3. ***Certifications Section***:
+                            - Description: This section displays the user's certifications and provides a link to view them.
+                        4.***Notoriety Section***:
+                            - Description: This section briefly describes the user's awards, honors, and notable acknowledgments that highlight their commitment to excellence, growth, and contributions.

             -- FAQs.js
+                1. **Imports**:
+                    - Description: The FAQs component imports React and useState from the "react" package.
+                2. **FAQs Component**:
+                    - Description: The FAQs component displays a list of frequently asked questions and their corresponding answers.
+Users can click on a question to reveal its answer.
+The component uses the useState hook and the FAQList array to manage the active state of each question and answer.

             -- HomePage.js
+                1. **Imports**:
+                    - Description: The HomePage component imports the necessary dependencies from the "react" library, "react-scroll," and other packages.
+                2. **HomePage Component**:
+                    - Description: The HomePage component serves as the landing page of the website, comprising four distinct blocks:
+                        1. ***Block 1***: Welcome Message
+                            - Description: This block introduces "Dalron" and provides a brief description of his aspirations, encouraging users to explore further.
+                        2. ***Block 2***: Recent Projects (Currently Hidden)
+                            - Description: Although commented out and not displayed, this block is intended to showcase recent projects with images and links.
+                        3. ***Block 3***: Career Timeline
+                            - Description: This block presents Dalron's career history in three rows, including job titles, companies, and respective durations.
+                        4. ***Block 4***: Contact Information
+                            - Description: The final block displays "CONTACT ME" and provides social media links for Github, Instagram, LinkedIn, Twitter, and YouTube channels.
+Users can access Dalron's profiles by clicking on these links.

             -- Jesus.js
+                1. **Imports**:
+                    - Description: General imports for the page, including React and YouTube player library.
+                2. **Component Definition**:
+                    - Description: The main functional component "Jesus" which constitutes the page is defined.
+                3. **States and Constants**:
+                    - Description: Several constants and states are defined, including:
+                        - verseOfTheMonth and verseExplanation for displaying a religious verse and its explanation.
+                        - initialYoutubeVideos and youtubeVideos for handling the YouTube videos to be displayed.
+                        - resources and currentSlide for managing the resource information and navigation.
+                4. **State Update Functions:
+                    - Description: nextVideo, prevVideo, shuffle, nextSlide, prevSlide functions handle updates to the YouTube video display and resource carousel.
+                5. **Render**:
+                    - Description: Contains the render method of the component, which includes:
+                        - The page title.
+                        - Verse of the month and its explanation.
+                        - Video resources with navigation.
+                        - Resource carousel with navigation.
+                6. **Export**:
+                    - Description: The Jesus component is exported for use in other parts of the application.
+                7. **Commented Code**:
+                    - Description: There is a block of commented code at the end, which seems to be an alternate implementation of the resources section.

             -- JournalEntry.js
+                1. **Imports**:
+                    - Description: General imports for the page, including React.
+                2. **Component Definition**:
+                    - Description: The functional component "JournalEntry1" which constitutes the journal entry is defined.
+                3. **Render**:
+                    - Description: Contains the render method of the component, which includes:
+                        - The page title.
+                        - An image for the journal entry.
+                        - The main journal entry content.
+                        - The published date of the journal entry.
+                3. **Export**:
+                    - Description: The JournalEntry1 component is exported for use in other parts of the application.

             -- Journals.js